Charterhouse/PowerOfBlockchain/Readme.md

 4. Install the browser extension [MetaMask](https://metamask.io) and open it.
     - When prompted, choose the option to "Import your existing wallet using a 12 word seed phrase"
-    - Use the phrase `better loyal story silk beach symptom saddle wheat clock involve deer popular`.
+    - Enter the 12-word seed phrase that Truffle generated.
+It should be in the output of Truffle from step 2 above.
 Important: only use this on a local Truffle network, never on a production Ethereum network or you will surely lose funds.
     - Switch from the Main Network to a Custom RPC network with url:
       `http://localhost:9545`

 Now browse to http://localhost:3000 and you should see the game interface.

+Please note that every time you restart `truffle develop`, you need to reset the MetaMask account.
+To do that, you open the MetaMask dialog and open its settings by clicking the top-right icon and choosing "Settings" from the menu.
+Then go to the "Advanced Settings" and click the "Reset Account" button.
+The reason for this is that MetaMask keeps track of what the transaction nonce should be, but Truffle starts from the beginning when you start it, so then the nonces don't match.

 <hr />